tkaghdo/Outbrain-Click-Prediction/README.md

 * display_id: content recommendations served to a specific user

-* ad_id: displayed advertisement id
+* ad_id: advertisements shown on the document

 sample output